 Day 2 Afternoon: Ile de Chatou

-Now, it's time for an off the beaten path half day trip to the Ile de Chatou, called the "Island of the Impressionists."
-It's a tiny island on the Seine that was a hangout place and favorite haunt of the Impressionists.
-Chatou has been called the "prettiest place on the outskirts of Paris."
+Now, it’s time for a half day trip to the Ile de Chatou, called the “Island of the Impressionists.”
+It’s a tiny island on the Seine that was a hangout place and favorite haunt of the Impressionists.
+Chatou has been called the “prettiest place on the outskirts of Paris.”